-- opportunities to enhance the quality of learning opportunities provided to students; - where appropriate, the comparability of the standards and student achievements with those in some other higher education institutions; - positive practice and innovation relating to learning, teaching and assessment.
+- whether the academic standards set for its awards, or part thereof, are appropriate; - the extent to which its assessment processes are rigorous, ensure equity of treatment for students and have been fairly conducted within institutional regulations and guidance; - opportunities to enhance the quality of learning opportunities provided to students; - where appropriate, the comparability of the standards and student achievements with those in some other higher education institutions; - positive practice and innovation relating to learning, teaching and assessment.

-On any matter which an External Examiner has declared to be a matter of principle, the decision of the External Examiner concerned must either be accepted as final by the SP or PAB in question or be referred to the Senate.
+On any matter which an External Examiner has declared to be a matter of principle, the decision of the External Examiner concerned must either be accepted as final by the SAB or SBE in question or be referred to the Senate.

-2.20 Professional, Statutory and Regulatory Bodies
+2.19 Professional, Statutory and Regulatory Bodies

 External examiners on programmes with professional accreditation may be required to comment on additional areas.
-For example, NMC External Examiners should provide comment on clinical practice.
+For example, NMC external examiners should provide comment on clinical practice.